A TJI joist is a type of engineered wood joist commonly used in residential construction.

 They come with pre-cut knockouts to facilitate easy installation, which helps reduce installation time and labor costs.

-TJI joists with pre-cut knockouts help install the plumbing and electrical lines quickly.
+TJI joists with pre-cut knockouts also help to install the plumbing and electrical lines quickly.

 The manufacturing process of TJI joists entails sourcing wooden strands from sustainable forests.

-Using wooden strands not only results in greater strength of the element but also produces less waste and uses less energy in manufacturing.
+Using wooden strands not only results in greater strength of the element but also produces less waste and during manufacturing.

 Since TJI joists are engineered wood products, they are uniform in size and quality than traditional timber.